-8. Eighth Stage: Assessment:
+8. Eighth Stage: Evaluation

-All GASTAT's clients who used the results of the Bulletin will be contacted again in order to assess the entire statistical process.
-This is done for improvement purposes in order to obtain high-quality data.
+All GASTAT's clients who used the results of the Bulletin will be contacted again to assess the entire statistical process.
+This is done for improvement purposes to obtain high-quality data.
 The improvements include methodologies, procedures and systems, statisticians' skill level, as well as statistical work frameworks.
 The participatory stage is carried out with the data users and Authority's clients according to the following steps: